Skip advert

 Advertisement - Article continues below

-Being a BMW, you can expect the interior to have a premium quality feel about it, and the 3 Series’ cabin is particularly beautifully designed – in fact, you get the impression of a scaled-down 5 Series here, too.
+Being a BMW, you can expect the interior to have a premium quality feel about it, and the 3 Series’ cabin is particularly beautifully designed – in fact, you get the impression you’re sitting in a scaled-down 5 Series.
 The Infotainment system is impressive thanks to a crisp 14.9-inch central screen which blends seamlessly into the 12.3-inch digital gauge cluster.
-The rear seats are particularly roomy, with back-seat passengers getting more space than in a Jaguar XE, so you can rest assured your occupants will be comfortable on a long motorway slog.
+The rear seats are particularly roomy, with back-seat passengers getting more space than in rivals, so you can rest assured your occupants will be comfortable on a long motorway slog.

 Hyundai Ioniq 6 saloon review